parjanya20/parjanya20.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a first-year Master's student in the ECE Department at UCSD.
 I completed my undergrad from IIT Delhi.
 My research interests like in Probabilstic AI and Causal AI.
-At UCSD, I currently work with [Prof. Babak Salimi](https://bsalimi.github.io/) on Algorithmic Fairness and with [Prof. Biwei Huang](https://biweihuang.com/) on Causal Discovery.
+At UCSD, I currently work with [Prof. Babak Salimi](https://bsalimi.github.io/) on Distribution shifts and Causal Inference and with [Prof. Biwei Huang](https://biweihuang.com/) on Causal Discovery.
 In the past, I interned at the Genome Institute of Singapore, where I worked with [Shyam Prabhakar](https://prabhakarlab.github.io/) on topics related to Single Cell Data Science.

 Publications
 ======